Cross-talk and interference enhance information capacity of a signaling pathway: Results

 where the distribution of expression level $g$ is given by $P_{exp}(g) = \int dc_1 dc_2 P(g|c_1,c_2)P_{TF}(c_1,c_2)$.

 We assume that the noise in $c_{1,2}$ for a fixed expression level $g$ is small and distributed as a Gaussian around the mean value $\bar{\vc}(g)$,

-where $\vc = (c_1,c_2)$, and $\Sigma$ is the covariance matrix over the conditional probability for fixed $g$, or the noise covariance matrix,
+where $\vc = (c_1,c_2)$, and $\Sigma$ is the covariance matrix over the conditional probability for fixed $g$, or the noise covariance matrix, $\Sigma_{ij}(g) = \langle \big( c_i - \bar{c}_i(g) \big) \big( c_j - \bar{c}_j(g) \big) \rangle$.

-Essentially, the small-noise approximation says that it is meaningful to think of a mean input-output response, which is what is commonly measured in experiments.
+The small-noise approximation says that it is meaningful to think of a mean one-to-one input-output response, which is what is commonly measured in experiments.
 We expand around the mean response to the next order.
-The approximation, although strong, has been verified for a variety of regulatory systems (see for example Bicoid-Hunchback in \cite{Gregor}, or for other examples \cite{O'Shea,Newman,Rosenfeld}), and enables us to analytically calculate the optimal distribution.
+The approximation, although strong, has been verified for a variety of regulatory systems (see for example Bicoid-Hunchback in \citep{Gregor,Little}, or for other examples \citep{O'Shea,Newman,Rosenfeld}), and enables us to analytically calculate the optimal distribution.
+We will relax these assumptions later with a numerical approach.
 The mutual information under this approximation is given by,

 where $\Sigma^{-1}$ is evaluated at the mean value of expression level $\bar{g}$ corresponding to a given $\vc$.